Laci1953/Cowgol_on_CP_M/README.md

 Also, the library file "cowgol.coo" must be present.

 # Folders
 ---------

 The EXE folder contains all the needed executables (as HEX files, ready to be LOAD-ed) and the source files for the Cowgol command line processor (cowgol.c) and for Cowfix (cowfix.c and fix.as).

+The 128_512_KB folder contains executables provided for computers with 128KB or 512KB computers, including those running ROMWBW.

 The INCLUDE folder contains cowgol include files (.coh) to be used when building cowgol-based applications.